johnnyj2608/SeniorConnect/README.md

 ### **Architecture & Design**
 **Q:** How is the system organized?
 **A:** It uses a **modularly monolithic architecture**.
-All core logic is in a single Django project, but the app is divided into modules (e.g., members, reports, settings).
+All core logic is in a single Django project, but the app is divided into modules (e.g., members, analytics, settings).
 This keeps the codebase maintainable without the overhead of microservices.

 **Q:** Why Django for the backend?
 **A:** Django is **powerful and easy to start with**: